 One of my fondest memories as a child is carving pumpkins and roasting pumpkin seeds.
-I am not sure where the tradition started but I remember being very small and watching my dad take a big knife to our pumpkins and carving the traditional triangle face.
-We would carve the pumpkins, get into our customers homemade by our mother and go to friends houses for trick or treat.
+I am not sure where the tradition started but I remember being very small and watching my dad take a big knife to our pumpkins and carve the traditional triangle face.
+We would carve the pumpkins, get into our costumes homemade by our mother, and go to friends’ houses for trick or treat.

 As I got older my dad taught me how to roast the pumpkin seeds.
 We had a large picture window in the front of the house and after the pumpkins were carved and the seeds washed my dad would give to me the bowl of wet sticky pumpkin seeds to set on the windowsill to dry.
 I would check every day, to see if they were drying enough to roast.
 Finally, they would be put on a foil tray in the oven with butter and salt and roasted to a golden brown.

 Red Wagon Farm

 When I got married, my husband Jim’s family operates a vegetable farm.
 Every year they have a large pumpkin festival, and pumpkins are everywhere.

 Jim’s mother Grace Ross Buonpane’s brother, Richard Ross owns a farm in Columbia Station, Ohio called Red Wagon Farm.
 Uncle Dick’s farm is a cherished memory for my husband and our children, especially around the fall season.
 Uncle Dick started Red Wagon Farm when Jim was a little boy.
 Jim has loved his uncle and the farm all his life and now we share that love with our children.

 Here are many of our fun-filled visits.
 The kids love to eat fresh apples from the store while we on the on the un-scary wagon ride, where silly scarecrows stand up and wave at you and tell silly jokes out of an old shed back in the woods.